marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

-# Getting user Facebook profile information using ACAccountStore on iOS/Swift
+# Login with Facebook and getting user profile using ACAccountStore on iOS/Swift

-This is a collection of functions for getting user's Facebook ID, email address and other profile information.
+Collection of functions for getting user's Facebook ID, email address and other profile information.
 This information is loaded from the current Facebook account stored on the device.
-This code uses `ACAccountStore` which is built-in into iOS rather than the Facebook SDK.
+The code uses `ACAccountStore` which is built-in into iOS rather than the Facebook SDK.

 These functions can be used to login your users with Facebook in the app.